se-edu/collate/docs/Developer-Guide.md

 8. `Text filename`
 9. `Text linesOfCode`

 The `StackPane` allows the `percentage` to appear in front of the `circle`.
-The `card` `HBox` component has two children, first, this `StackPane` and second, the `VBox`.
+The `card` `HBox` component has two children, first, this `StackPane` and second, the `VBox` that contains the `filename` and `linesOfCode`.

-> The `StackPane` component enables you to position elements along the z-axis while the `HBox` and `VBox` components enable you to position elements horizontally or vertically.
-Together, they allow you to create your own custom components easily.
+> The `StackPane` component enables you to position elements along the z-axis while the `HBox` and `VBox` components enable you to position elements along the x-axis and y-axis.
+Together, they allow you to create your own unique custom components.

-This class' constructor uses its percentage parameter to generate a colour for the `circle`, with green indicating a higher percentage and red indicating a lower percentage.
+This class' constructor has a percentage parameter which is used to generate a colour for the `circle`, with green indicating a higher percentage and red indicating a lower percentage.

 This class also implements `Comparable` to enable sorting of `FileStatsItem` objects based on their percentage values.

 # Text UI component
 The `TUI` components consists of one class, `Collate`.
-You can export the `.jar` file and specify this class as the main class and run Collate from the command line i.e `java -jar Collate-TUI.jar`.
+You can export the `.jar` file and specify this class as the main class.
+Subsequently, you can run Collate from the command line i.e `java -jar Collate-TUI.jar`.

 ## Collate class
 The `Collate` class receives commands from the command line and passes them to the `Backend` component to handle. `Collate` then prints the respective statistics in the command line.
 This class relies on the `Data` component to show the appropriate statistics.

 # Backend Component
-![Class diagram for Backend](images/backend-class-diagram.png) The `Backend` component is made up of four classes.
+![Class diagram for Backend](images/backend-class-diagram.png)

+The `Backend` component is made up of four classes.
 At the centre of this component is the `Logic` class which is in charge of handling the execution of user inputs from the `GUI` component.
 This component only relies on the `Data` component and works independently from the `GUI` and `TUI` components.

 ## Logic Class
 ![Sequence diagram for collate command](images/sequence-diagram-collate-command.png)

-The `Logic` class contains the methods that form the functionality of Collate.
+The `Logic` class contains the methods that handle the core functionality of Collate.
 It can be thought of as the "brain" of Collate.
 User inputs are passed to the `executeCommand(String)` method which parses the input to find out what type of command the input is.
 Finding the type of command is done in the `CommandParser` class which will be elaborated in the next section.

 After knowing the type of command, `Logic` executes the command and updates the its relevant fields before calling the `Storage` class to store the collated data if necessary.
 The data is stored in Markdown files.
 More details are mentioned in the `Storage` section.